prophet-project/stock-price-forecasting/README.md

 * Make - optional, all commands can be run manually
 * DVC - Git for machine learning

+All Python libraries and models described in Dockerfile

 ## Development

 If you on Windows, build and run in-Docker development enviroment